hlissner/evil-multiedit/README.md

 [vim-multiedit](https://github.com/hlissner/vim-multiedit).
 It brings to Emacs a multiple-cursors implementation that emulates much of what Sublime Text (or Atom) offers;
 one that plays nice with evil-mode.

-## Known issues

-* `evil-multiedit` forcibly disables all the default `iedit` keybindings in `iedit-occurrence-keymap-default`.
-This only matters if you use iedit directly, however.